byu-is-403/syllabus/data-structures/assignment/mvc-data-structures-basics.md

 If you are using the provided `randomName` function, you will encounter the same customer multiple times.
 Make sure your code increments the number of burgers ordered each time (hint: use `+=`).

-Once you have iterated over all the customers in the queue, you need to print their name and the total number of burgers consumed.
+Once you have iterated over all the customers in the queue, you need to display their name and the total number of burgers consumed in the view.
 Do this by iterating over your dictionary.
-Again, there are many ways to accomplish this; you can choose to do it any way as long as your output resembles the sample output above.
+Again, there are many ways to accomplish this so have fun and be creative.